Sixty Days on the Northumberland Strait

 My grandmother on the Akin side is a left-hander.
 My dad would’ve been too, but that was swiftly corrected by authority figures who used rulers to enforce their worldview.
 You know, back when the United States was first getting involved in Vietnam.
 Back when America was great.

-Oh, JJ, some readers will think, why do you have to bring politics in it?
-I look to Bayview Wonder for escapism.
+Oh, JJ, some readers will think, why do you have to bring politics into it?
+I look to Bayview Wonder to escape all that.

 Well, some readers, I get it.
 The whole Nova Scotia move is a form of escapism, right?
 Leaving a good career as a higher ed administrator at a college I love, leaving Minnesota after a lifetime, moving away from my family for the first time, using wry observation as a tool to positively reframe the emerging understandings of early middle age and related questions of meaning and purpose.
 That’s the kind of escapism that Bayview Wonder is about.
 But there’s no escaping politics right now.
 We need to be uncomfortable with what’s happening and confront it whether we want to or not because politics touches every corner of our lives.
 Look around, people.
 It’s bad out there.

 Now, I’m probably not the only one in Pictou County, Nova Scotia with a sore hand on Sunday morning.
-The causes for such circumstances vary.
+The causes for such circumstances vary—dust-ups outside the bar, busted knuckles from turning a wrench on an engine, maybe even the crack of a ruler from a zealous authoritarian.
 In my case, it’s from the first week of lobster fishing season on the Northumberland Strait.

 Until the end of June, you can find me on the Hayley & Noah, my late father-in-law’s lobster boat.
 The hired gun running the gear is Captain Eddie Lyons, who you may recall from an eventful trip to Pictou Island last summer.
 His son Austin and I are serving as crew.

 I’d been pestering Eddie since March to let me help prepare for the season, not that I knew what that entailed.
 I finally ran into him one afternoon in early April when I pulled into my mother-in-law Margo’s driveway.
 I was there to let out her dogs and catch up on a few emails.
 He’d taken a half-day from his job at the shipyard and was replacing broken doors on lobster traps before loading them on the trailer.
 Eddie wiped his brow and lit a cigarette as I walked over.
-We traded small talk for a few minutes.
+We traded small talk for a few minutes before getting down to business.

 “You excited about fishing?” he asked.